xzhang2523/libmoon/README.md

 | [PMTL](https://proceedings.neurips.cc/paper_files/paper/2019/file/685bfde03eb646c27ed565881917c71c-Paper.pdf) [code](https://github.com/Xi-L/ParetoMTL)                            | Pareto solutions in sectors.                                           | 2.
 3 is difficult. | Y       | NeurIPS 2019 | $O(m^2 n K^2 )$ |
 | [HVGrad](https://arxiv.org/abs/2102.04523) [WangHao](https://link.springer.com/chapter/10.1007/978-3-319-54157-0_44) [code](https://github.com/timodeist/multi_objective_learning) | It is a gradient-based HV method.                                      | 2/3                | Y       | CEC 2023     | $O(m^2 n K^2 )$ |

 Here, $m$ is the number of objectives, $K$ is the number of samples, and $n$ is the number of decision variables.
-For neural network based methods, $n$ is the number of parameters; hence $n$ is very large (>10000), K is also large (e.g., 20-50), while $m$ is small (2.g., 2-4).
+For neural network based methods, $n$ is the number of parameters; hence $n$ is very large (>10000), K is also large ( e.g., 20-50), while $m$ is small (2.g., 2-4).
 As a result, m^2 is not a big problem. n^2 is a big problem.
 K^2 is a big problem.

 Time complexity of gradient based methods are as follows,

 1. Tier 1.
 GradAggSolver.
 2. Tier 2.
 MGDASolver, EPOSolver, PMTLSolver.
 3. Tier 3.
 GradHVSolver
 4. Tier 4.
 MOOSVGDSolver

-[//]: # (Current support:)
-[//]: # (        GradAggSolver, MGDASolver, EPOSolver, MOO-SVGDSolver, HVGradSolver, PMTLSolver.)

 Important things to notice:
 The original code MOO-SVGD does not offer a MTL implement.
 Our code is the first open source code for MTL MOO-SVGD.

 ## Pareto set learning(PSL) Solvers

 LibMOON supports various models of PSL solvers, categorized as follows:

 - EPO-based PSL
 - Agg-based PSL
 - PMGDA-based PSL
 - Evolutionary-based PSL

 ## MultiObjective Bayesian Optimization (MOBO) Solvers